mathybit/mathybit.github.io/_posts/2018-02-09-crypto-rsa.md

 In cryptography, there are formal definitions for *correctness*.
 We also have formal definitions for *semantic security* (which measures the knowledge gain from a ciphertext with background knowledge) and *ciphertext indistinguishability* (which does not take into account background knowledge when measuring the gain from) - they are equivalent.

-While going into the details is beyond the scope of this article, it is worth noting that that deterministic algorithms like RSA are not semantically secure.
-Even though $$n$$ cannot be factored in polynomial time, encrypting the message space using the public key is takes polynomial time.
+While going into the details is beyond the scope of this article, it is worth noting that deterministic algorithms like RSA are not semantically secure.
+Even though $$n$$ cannot be factored in polynomial time, encrypting the message space using the public key is doable in polynomial time.
 Furthermore, unpadded RSA is not indistinguishable against eavesdropping attacks.

 This issue does not exist for probabilistic encryption schemes like ElGamal, which we will discuss in a future article.